 | Category X

 - Studies in animals or humans, investigational or post-marketing reports, have demonstrated positive evidence of fetal abnormalities or risk that clearly outweighs any possible benefit to the patient.

-Questions about the local anesthetics or antibiotics used in dentistry are common.
+Questions about use of local anesthetics or antibiotics in pregnant individuals are common.
 Options considered safe for use in these situations include: